Reverse Engineering Approach to Quantum Electrodynamics: Calculation of the weight factor

-Mapping a spherical volume to a rectangular one includes a step that is known as ``quadrature of the circle".
-(As an example: the volume of the unit ball equals the volume of a cube with edge length $\sqrt[3]{4\pi/3}$.)
+Next we have to add the integration in the radial direction of $D^5$.
+As indicated above, we want to obtain the infinitesimal volume element as a Cartesian volume element.
+Mapping a spherical volume to a rectangular one includes a step that is known as the ``quadrature of the circle''.
+(As an example: the volume of the unit ball in three dimensions equals the volume of a cube with edge length $\sqrt[3]{4\pi/3}$.)

-Furthermore, we have to keep in mind that the volume element of the original integral (\ref{1-7}) is isotropic with respect to all six directions of $\mathbb{R}^3 \times \mathbb{R}^3$.
-Since we want to obtain the weight factor as a factor to this isotropic volume element, we have to make sure that also the new volume element is isotropic.

 Consider the formula that relates the volume of a Lie ball $D^5_R$ with radius $R$ to the volume of the unit Lie ball $D^5$

 When we project the volume of $D^5$ onto the real ball $B^5$ with surface $S^4$, then $V(D^5_R)$ can be expressed by the integral